holmesal/levr_app/README.md

 What we want to measure
 -----------------------
-Search or browse or add deal the first time search vs browse vs add deal frequency search queries frequency of each search query number of results per query number of results per browse query number of redemptions per search query/deal number of addfavs per query/deal number of deals viewed in between action (add fav/ redeem) number of repeat users number of downloads (know from app store) number of first time users with favorite - i.e. got there through share
-	- should log on web side
-number of signups on phone
-frequency of being search for each browse category number of people viewing help screen from inside app
-	- what screen they were on
-number of favorites/redemptions through browse vs search number of cashout requests number of shares for each deal
-	- frequency of sharing for newly created deals location of users location of redemptions/addfav in relation to location of deal log uid for each action - native in flurry uncaught exeptions

-redemptions/addfavs per business/deal
-redemptions/addfavs per user
+number of redemptions per search query/deal number of addfavs per query/deal redemptions/addfavs per business/deal redemptions/addfavs per user

 frequency of sessions/favorite/redemption per user